Local Space-Time Smoothing for Version Controlled Documents: Related Work

 \section{Related Work}

-While document analysis is a very active research area, there has been relatively little work on examining versioned documents.
-Our approach is the first to consider versioned documents as continuous mappings from a space-time domain to the space of local word distributions.
-It extends the ideas in \cite{Lebanon2007b,Mao2007} of using kernel smoothing to create a continuous representation of documents.
-In fact, our framework is more general as it reverts to \cite{Lebanon2007b} when there is only a single revision.
+While document analysis is a very active research area, there has been relatively little work on examining version controlled documents.
+Our approach is the first to consider version controlled documents as continuous mappings from a space-time domain to the space of local word distributions.
+It extends the ideas in \cite{Lebanon2007b} of using kernel smoothing to create a continuous representation of documents.
+In fact, our framework generalizes \cite{Lebanon2007b} as it reverts to it in the case of a single revision.

 Other approaches to sequential analysis of documents concentrate on discrete spaces and discrete models, with the possible extension of \cite{Blei2009}.
-Related papers on segmentation and sequential document analysis are \cite{Hearst1997,beeferman99statistical,Mccallum2000} with \cite{Hearst1997} being the closest in spirit to our approach.
+Related papers on segmentation and sequential document analysis are \cite{Hearst1997,Beeferman1999,Mccallum2000} with \cite{Hearst1997} being the closest in spirit to our approach.
 An influential model for topic modeling within and across documents is latent Dirichlet allocation \cite{Blei2003,Blei2006}.
 Our approach differs in being fully non-parametric and in that it does not require iterative parametric estimation or integration.
-The paper \cite{Lebanon2007b} contains a statistical interpretation of local word smoothing as a parameter estimator.
-This interpretation may be extended to our paper in a straightforward manner.
+The interpretation of local word smoothing as a non-parametric statistical estimator \cite{Lebanon2007b} may be extended to our paper in a straightforward manner.

-Several attempts have been made to visualize themes and topics in documents, either by keeping track of the word distribution or by dimensionality reduction techniques e.g., \cite{Fortuna2005,Havre2002,Spoerri93,nvacbook}.
-Such studies, however, tend to visualize a corpus of unrelated documents as opposed to versioned documents that are naturally ordered.
+Several attempts have been made to visualize themes and topics in documents, either by keeping track of the word distribution or by dimensionality reduction techniques e.g., \cite{Fortuna2005,Havre2002,Spoerri1993,nvacbook}.
+Such studies tend to visualize a corpus of unrelated documents as opposed to ordered collections of revisions which we explore.